Mustangs rout Rangers, stay undefeated in district

-Brendon Haygood (against Wylie East) was part of the scoring onslaught the Mustangs unleashed against Naaman Forest.
+Brenden George (16) completed 16 of 25 passes for 280 yards, three TD’s and an interception in the Mustangs 49-14 win over Naaman Forest.
+Maddie Smith/C&S Media

-The Mustangs continued their defensive dominance from a week ago and sprinkled in touchdowns early and often, beating Naaman Forest, 49-14.
+The Mustangs continued their defensive dominance from the prior week and sprinkled in touchdowns early and often, beating Naaman Forest, 49-14.

 Quarterback Brenden George scrambled out of the pocket, slipped through a couple of would-be-tacklers and scored from 58 yards.